zkApes Token (ZAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 zkApes Token Historical Price

 According to the latest data gathered on zkApes Token live price page, the current price of zkApes Token is 0USD.
-The circulating supply of zkApes Token(ZAT) is 46.18T ZAT , giving it a market capitalization of $100.55K.
+The circulating supply of zkApes Token(ZAT) is 46.43T ZAT , giving it a market capitalization of $93.43K.

 The zkApes Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.